-"[a]n inflated appraisal also may lead consumers to believe that they have more home equity than in fact they do, and to borrow or make other financial decisions based on this incorrect information."
+By the time the Board of Governors of the Federal Reserve System proposed amendments to Regulation Z (then codified at 12 CFR Part 203) to protect borrowers of subprime (i.e., higher-priced) mortgage loans, it had become apparent6 that "[a]verage loss amounts today are rising because the damage caused by collateral value inflation at origination is being compounded by severely depreciating real estate market values."
+The Federal Reserve Board reasoned7 that "[a]n inflated appraisal also may lead consumers to believe that they have more home equity than in fact they do, and to borrow or make other financial decisions based on this incorrect information."
 For example, "a consumer also may take out more cash with a refinance or home equity loan than he or she would have had an appraisal not been inflated."
 Such a consumer, if saddled with "substantial unsecured consumer debt," may be "especially vulnerable" because "they may find a cash-out refinance offer attractive."

-Ultimately, leading up to the 2008 financial crisis, "borrowers in black neighborhoods [were] five times as likely to refinance in the subprime market than borrowers in white neighborhoods," even when controlling for income.
+Ultimately,8 leading up to the 2008 financial crisis, "borrowers in black neighborhoods [were] five times as likely to refinance in the subprime market than borrowers in white neighborhoods," even when controlling for income.
 These statistics indicate that racial and ethnic minorities were acutely affected by inflated appraisals and the resulting housing market crash.
-To that end, "[w]hile the foreclosure crisis has had vast consequences throughout the United States, it has had a disproportionate impact on persons of color," even when considering that homeownership rates for Black / African American and Hispanic/Latino borrowers had been at their lowest levels in over a decade and would drop even further.
+To that end,9 "[w]hile the foreclosure crisis has had vast consequences throughout the United States, it has had a disproportionate impact on persons of color," even when considering that homeownership rates for Black/African American and Hispanic/ Latino borrowers had been at their lowest levels in over a decade and would drop even further.

-Notably, neighborhoods with populations of color of less than 10% in 2000 saw an increase in foreclosures of 215%, while neighborhoods with 90% or greater minority populations experienced an increase of 544%.
-Overall, the bursting of the housing market bubble took a far greater toll on the wealth of minorities than whites.
+Notably, neighborhoods with populations of color of less than 10 percent in 2000 saw an increase in foreclosures of 215 percent, while neighborhoods with 90 percent or greater minority populations experienced an increase of 544 percent.
+Overall, the bursting of the housing market bubble took a far greater toll10 on the wealth of minorities than whites.